Best Kitchen Mixer Taps for Different Sinks and Kitchen Setups

 How do I know if a kitchen mixer is too tall?

 Check overhead cupboards, shelves, window reveals and the bowl depth.
-A mixer can be too tall if it causes splashback or creates clearance issues around the sink area.
+A mixer can be too tall if it creates splashback or clearance issues around the sink area.

 If you are also comparing kitchen sinks, sink sizes and materials, these guides can help.